 Some of the development team went on to found Elsewhere Entertainment, later acquired by 10tacle and renamed to 10tacle Studios Belgium.
 Development on a spiritual successor to Outcast, entitled Totems, was eventually halted when 10tacle too was closed.

-The game was recently released on digital distribution platform Good Old Games for $5.99.
+The game was recently released on digital distribution platform GOG.com for $5.99.

 The team has created a playable demo called Oasis using the CryEngine.
 The graphics are significantly improved over the original and all the old worlds plus one new and lots of quests will be featured in an upcoming release.